Wimmics/olivaw/README.md

 A pre-commit hook is available in this repository to prevent the developper to push big mistakes on the server.

-To use it you should need first need to install pre-commit.
-I strongly advise you to create a fresh new python 3.11 environment for the tool to work properly.
+To use it should need first need to install pre-commit.
+I strongly advise to create a fresh new python 3.11 environment for the tool to work properly.

-Once your new environment set, you can install pre-commit with this command:
+Once the new environment set, install pre-commit with this command:

 ```shell
 pip install pre-commit
 ```

-Then you should add a file named `.pre-commit-config.yaml` at the root of you repository containing this:
+Then add a file named `.pre-commit-config.yaml` at the root of the repository containing this:

 ```yaml
 default_language_version: